holguinj/docs-git-workflow/workflow.markdown

 ### Install hub

 GitHub has a handy tool called [hub](https://github.com/github/hub) that wraps around the normal git program and provides some GitHub-specific functions.
-If you install it, you can use new commands like `git fork`, `git pull-request`.
+Once you install it, you can use new commands like `git fork`, `git pull-request`.
 It also enables a general shorthand for GitHub repos, so that you can replace `git clone https://github.com/puppetlabs/puppet-docs` with `git clone puppetlabs/puppet-docs`.

+Make sure to follow the instructions to [alias](https://github.com/github/hub#aliasing) `git` to `hub`.

 ### Helpful Aliases and Settings